mcguirepr89/ledlights/README.md

 Debian system needs `lircd` and you will need `pip install gunicorn`

-`mqttleds.py` provided for home automation POC
+`mqttleds.py` provided for home automation POC with service file